 🚨 Too Much Debt – Seems like you’ve got a little too much debt to qualify with the income you’ve put in!
 Do you want to try again?

-Now, let’s take a look at the mortgage rate factors outside of your control:
+Now, let’s take a look at the mortgage rate factors you can’t control:

-- Inflation — lenders must estimate for changes in inflation, which can impact the rate they offer you.
+- Inflation: Lenders must estimate for changes in inflation (shifts in the prices of goods and services in an economy over a period of time), which can impact the rate they offer you.

-You are in control of your personal credit destiny.
+You are in control of your credit destiny.